ACEnglish/TruvariData/README.md

-# msru
+# Truvari Data

-Investigating maximum short-read utility for structural variation
+Investigating when two SVs are the same

 This repository contains the workflow and notes for creating most of the data for this research